 Whether you’re starting up an eCommerce business or are looking to make changes to your current one, keeping yourself informed is one of the most valuable things you can do.

-One of the terms floating around in the eCommerce ocean is Basket Abandonment.
-With a good understanding, you can use basket abandonment campaigns to optimise web conversions and communicate with your customers on a more personal level.
+A key term floating around in the eCommerce ocean is basket abandonment.
+With a clearly defined strategy, you can use basket abandonment campaigns to optimise conversions and communicate with your customers on a more personal level.

 Why do people abandon their baskets?

 There are various reasons why customers don’t complete their purchase and it’s important, from a business perspective, to understand the reasons for this.

 There can be many complications in a buying journey, from technical issues to personal circumstances.
 The customer may have struggled to access the payment mode or maybe the journey wasn’t as user-friendly as they would have liked.

 It can be that the customer felt it was quite a hassle to go through the payment system, or the services provided weren’t good enough for them, bringing them to discard the idea of buying from the website all together.